sumughan/Data-Science/README.md

 Will have a bunch of Jupyter Notebook soon.

 I will maintain this as a hobby for data science and machine learning.

+This will include both numeric and visual AI areas.